MG Software.

 Related articles

-CI/CD automates building, testing, and deploying code so development teams can ship to production reliably, multiple times per day instead of monthly.
+CI/CD automates the entire process of building, testing, and deploying code so development teams ship to production reliably, multiple times per day.
+Learn how pipelines work, which tools to choose, and what CI/CD delivers for your organization.

 From our blog